Skip to main content

 orchestrate evaluations analyze -d path/to/results

-Before you run the command, enlarge you terminal window to better visualize the output.
-The output of the command can truncate some of the information in smaller terminal windows.
+Before you run the command, enlarge your terminal window to better visualize the output.
+The command output can truncate some information in smaller terminal windows.

 Analyzing tools